CI server integration

 6. Add the CI server:

-2. Go to the Devops tab and click + to add a new CI server.
+2. Go to the DevOps tab and click + CI Server to add a new CI server.

 3. Add the server information for Azure DevOps and select the credential that you created above.
 This requires the following:

-1. In Administration > Spaces > DEVOPS, use the column selector and add the Credential column.
+1. Click the Choose columns button and add the Credential column.

-2. Under your connection, check the Credential column checkbox and save.
+2. Under your connection, select the Credential column check box.

 4. Click Add.
 Users can now run Azure DevOps pipelines.
 For details, see Run Azure DevOps pipelines.